 Williams Scotsman has been supplying mobile offices to new and used car dealerships across the country for many years.
 Just like their colleagues in the construction, energy, industrial and manufacturing industries, dealership facility managers appreciate the flexibility and speed with which they can have additional space delivered to their location, serve as swing space as new construction occurs, and be removed when the temporary need ends.

 Recently, a dealership in Hawaii recruited one of our new products as it was undergoing renovations.
 As construction was underway, Bill Mickelsen of Infiniti of Honolulu needed a temporary sales office where his sales team could conduct customer meetings.
 He also wanted the temporary space to be compatible with the image of the luxury brand he represents.
-Our account executive recommended AS Flex™, our innovative panelized modular product that had just been introduced to the Hawaiian market.
-AS Flex’s sleek and modern lines captured perfectly the look Bill wanted.
+Our account executive recommended Flex™, our innovative panelized modular product that had just been introduced to the Hawaiian market.
+Flex’s sleek and modern lines captured perfectly the look Bill wanted.
 One 8’x 20’ unit was dispatched immediately to the dealership and positioned in a highly visible location in front of the Infiniti showroom.
-The AS Flex garnered so many positive reviews from the staff that when the showroom work was completed, the dealership asked us to relocate that Flex to another location on the lot, secured a second AS Flex unit to join it, and dedicated both for use by their service department while it also underwent renovations.
+Flex garnered so many positive reviews from the staff that when the showroom work was completed, the dealership asked us to relocate that unit to another location on the lot, secured a second Flex unit to join it, and dedicated both for use by their service department while it also underwent renovations.

 Not only can Williams Scotsman answer dealerships’ calls for temporary space, we also offer packages to completely outfit that space.
 We have carefully curated a comprehensive offering of chairs, desks, tables, file cabinets, appliances, whiteboards and LED screens and packaged them together according to customer popularity.
 The packages can be delivered at the same time as the chosen modular solution.
 Recently, a BMW dealership in Albuquerque ordered multiple workstation packages for their showroom sales team as well as the temporary modular space we installed on their parking lot.
 This combination of modular space and everything needed for that space sums up our customer-centric philosophy of being “ready to work” from day one.